minombreesjeff/darwin_env/Tools/utils/lldb/llvm/docs/LangRef.rst

     This attribute indicates that the inliner should attempt to inline this function into callers whenever possible, ignoring any active inlining size threshold for this caller.
-``nonlazybind``
-    This attribute suppresses lazy symbol binding for the function.
-This may make calls to the function faster, at the cost of extra program startup time if the function is not called during program startup.
+``builtin``
+    This indicates that the callee function at a call site should be recognized as a built-in function, even though the function's declaration uses the ``nobuiltin`` attribute.
+This is only valid at call sites for direct calls to functions which are declared with the ``nobuiltin`` attribute.
+``cold``
+    This attribute indicates that this function is rarely called.
+When computing edge weights, basic blocks post-dominated by a cold function call are also considered to be cold; and, thus, given low weight.
 ``inlinehint``
     This attribute indicates that the source code contained a hint that inlining this function is desirable (such as the "inline" keyword in C/C++).
 It is just a hint; it imposes no requirements on the inliner.
+``minsize``
+    This attribute suggests that optimization passes and code generator passes make choices that keep the code size of this function as small as possible and perform optimizations that may sacrifice runtime performance in order to minimize the size of the generated code.
 ``naked``
     This attribute disables prologue / epilogue emission for the function.
 This can have very system-specific consequences.
+``nobuiltin``
+    This indicates that the callee function at a call site is not recognized as a built-in function.
+LLVM will retain the original call and not replace it with equivalent code based on the semantics of the built-in function, unless the call site uses the ``builtin`` attribute.
+This is valid at call sites and on function declarations and definitions.
+``noduplicate``
+    This attribute indicates that calls to the function cannot be duplicated.
+A call to a ``noduplicate`` function may be moved within its parent function, but may not be duplicated within its parent function.

+    A function containing a ``noduplicate`` call may still be an inlining candidate, provided that the call is not duplicated by inlining.
+That implies that the function has internal linkage and only has one call site, so the original call is dead after inlining.
 ``noimplicitfloat``
     This attributes disables implicit floating point instructions.
 ``noinline``
     This attribute indicates that the inliner should never inline this function in any situation.
 This attribute may not be used together with the ``alwaysinline`` attribute.
+``nonlazybind``
+    This attribute suppresses lazy symbol binding for the function.
+This may make calls to the function faster, at the cost of extra program startup time if the function is not called during program startup.
 ``noredzone``
     This attribute indicates that the code generator should not use a red zone, even if the target-specific ABI normally permits it.